 The Three Models of Digital Identity Relationships

-As a relative “noob” in the identity world — five years and counting — it may seem presumptuous for me to attempt to distill all the types of digital identity relationships into just three models.
+As a relative “noob” in the identity world — five years and counting — it may seem presumptuous for me to distill all the types of digital identity relationships into just three models.
 But it needs doing.

 Why?
 Because there’s a new kid on the identity block — “self-sovereign” identity (SSI) — that purports to “re-imagine the identity data model,” and apart from the December 2017 Gartner report, Blockchain: Evolving Decentralized Identity Design, where this assertion appears, I haven’t seen any consensus on what it is nor simple illustrations or diagrams of how it works.
 The only piece I’ve found about how SSI stacks up against existing identity models is a solitary (but excellent) blog post written two years ago.